-During the tourism lull after 2008, Tijuana had a chance to re-make itself.
-Today, you can still find souvenir stands and corny zebra-striped donkeys, but you can also find world-class cuisine and exciting local art - if you know where to look.
+Today's Tijuana has a Mexican flair but is also distinctively different from cities further inland.
+That makes it a unique place to visit.
+You can still find the cheap souvenirs and tourist traps of yesteryear, but you can also find world-class cuisine and exciting local art - if you know where to look.

 Is It Worth My Time?